crudecomputer/jrny/README.md

 To create a new SQL revision, run `jrny plan [-c <path-to-config>]` either specifying the path to the config file via `-c` or (if ommitted) by looking for `jrny.toml` in the current directory.

-This will create an empty SQL file for you to populate with wonderful statements.

 ```bash
 $ jrny plan create-users